What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Notes:

-• Cut food into bite-sized pieces to reduce pressure on your teeth.
+• Chop food into reasonably sized morsels to take the pressure off your teeth.

-• Stick to lukewarm or room-temperature meals to avoid sensitivity.
+• Keep food lukewarm or at room temperature to avoid sensitivity.

-• Drink plenty of water throughout the day to rinse food particles.
+• Keep yourself hydrated with lots of water throughout the day to flush food particles.

 10 Foods to Avoid During Your First Week of Braces

-Just as important as knowing what to eat with braces the first week is knowing what to steer clear of.
-These foods can damage your braces or increase discomfort.
+As important as knowing what to eat with braces the first week is knowing what to avoid.
+And some of these foods may potentially damage your braces or worsen any pain you have.

 Avoid These FoodsReason